MAaJIi/light-currency-converter/README.markdown

 Basic Usage
 -----------
-To use it, simply call it on any input field
+To use it, simply call it on any input field: